 Other rumors to clear up: Bert and Ernie aren't gay and neither one of them are dead.
 Now that we've got that straightened out, here are a few more tidbits: the original Ernie used to have a gravelly voice similar to Rowlf the Dog's.
 Frank Oz was Bert's puppeteer and hated him at the beginning.
 He thought Bert was ridiculously boring, but then realized that he could have a lot of fun with being boring.
 Jim Henson once said, "I remember trying Bert and Frank tried Ernie for a while.
 I can't imagine doing Bert now, because Bert has become so much of a part of Frank."

 Everyone's favorite "cute, furry little monster" made his TV debut on the Ed Sullivan Show in 1967.
 At the time, he was known as "Gleep" and was a monster in Santa's Workshop.
 He then appeared on the first season of Sesame Street, but sported green fur and a reddish-orange nose.
 He didn't have a name then, but by the second season he transformed into the Grover we know today, more or less "“ electric blue fur and a pink nose.
 The original green Grover was reincarnated as Grover's Mommy for a few episodes.
 In Latin America and Puerto Rico Grover is known as Archibaldo, in Spain he is Coco, in Portugal he is Gualter and in Norway he is Gunnar.

 Sweetums is one of a handful of full-body Muppets.
 He showed up in 1971 on the TV special The Frog Prince.
 This is where he got his name "“ when Sir Robin the Brave is about to defeat the ogre, a witch shows up and changes him into a frog (who later becomes Robin, Kermit's nephew).
 Apparently smitten with the ogre, the witch tells her darling "Sweetums" that he can have the frog for breakfast.

 Bigger fame awaited Sweetums, though "“ in 1975, he appeared on Cher's variety show to do a duet with her to "That Old Black Magic".
 He officially joined The Muppet Show cast in 1976.

-The name might sound familiar to you, especially if you've seen Midnight Cowboy "“ he is named for Dustin Hoffman's character, Ratso Rizzo.
+The name might sound familiar to you, especially if you've seen Midnight Cowboy, he is named for Dustin Hoffman's character, Ratso Rizzo.
 He was created after puppeteer Steve Whitmire was inspired by rat puppets made from bottles.
 He first showed up on The Muppet Show as one of a group of rats following Christopher Reeve around "“ he's easy to spot because he hams it up more than any of the other rats.
 He occasionally performs with Dr. Teeth and the Electric Mayhem.

-19. Pepe the King Prawn's full name is Pepino Rodrigo Serrano Gonzales.
+Pepe's full name is Pepino Rodrigo Serrano Gonzales.
 I heart Pepe.
 He was a chef in Madrid before going Hollywood on Muppets Tonight in 1996.
 He was paired with Seymour the Elephant (Pepe was originally going to be a mouse) on the show, but Seymour never developed quite the same following and was only in two episodes.
 He rarely gets names right "“ some of his mispronunciations include "muffins" instead of Muppets, "Kermin" instead of Kermit and "Scooper" instead of Scooter.
 He's quite full of himself "“ in addition to thinking that he's quite the ladies' man, he also fully expects to win several Oscars.

 Herry Monster from Sesame Street was the Big Bad Wolf in his original incarnation, which you can kind of tell by looking at his fur.
 It's pretty wolf-like (if wolves were blue, I mean).
 He became a Sesame monster in 1970 to replace the Beautiful Day Monster, who looked kind of like Sam the Eagle and existed to cause destruction wherever he went, thus ruining the beautiful day people had been having before he showed up.
 Herry used to have a furry nose but got upgraded to his non-furry, purple nose in 1971.